 These Episcopal sisters and brothers in Christ—and volunteers from other denominations—attend Church of the Common Ground worship, bring lunches and encouragement, provide pastoral care and assistance, and volunteer for the Church of the Common Ground Common Soles Clinic (this is a foot clinic for Church of the Common Ground members and others who spend long days and nights on their feet, their only means of transportation on the streets of Atlanta).

 On Christmas Eve 2016, Church of the Common Ground celebrated its 10th anniversary of worship and community together.
-We aim to build on this foundation of fellowship and collaboration to ensure the sustainability of our church into the future.
+The Reverend Mary Wetzel retired in November 2017, just as The Reverend Monica Mainwaring began ministering as Vicar, aiming to build on this foundation of fellowship and collaboration to ensure the sustainability of our church into the future.